Official3Lo/SIT-Transformer/CONTRIBUTING.md

 # Contributing to Custom Transformer NLP

-We welcome contributions from the community!
+I welcome contributions from the community!
 To ensure a smooth process, please follow these guidelines:

 ## How to Contribute